 7. Kelley Blue Book

-It is a multi-purpose website based in California, the USA that provides detailed information about used cars and shows you different second-hand cars available for sale nearby.
+It is a multi-purpose website based in California, the USA, that provides detailed information about used cars and shows you different second-hand cars available for sale nearby.

-Moreover, the site can evaluate a vehicle after entering the required details.
-The list of available features doesn’t end here, as you can also use Kelley Blue Book to find the nearest car service center.
+Moreover, the site can evaluate a vehicle after you enter the required details.
+The list of available features doesnโ€™t end here; you can also use Kelley Blue Book to find the nearest car service center.ย

 Price: Free